 The Macular Edema Ranibizumab v.
-Intravitreal anti-inflammatory Therapy (MERIT) Trial will compare the relative efficacy and safety of intravitreal methotrexate, intravitreal ranibizumab, and the intravitreal dexamethasone implant for the treatment of uveitic macular edema persisting after an intravitreal corticosteroid injection.
+Intravitreal anti-inflammatory Therapy (MERIT) Trial will compare the relative efficacy and safety of intravitreal methotrexate, intravitreal ranibizumab, and the intravitreal dexamethasone implant for the treatment of uveitic macular edema persisting or reoccurring after an intravitreal corticosteroid injection.
 MERIT is a parallel design (1:1:1), randomized comparative trial with an anniversary close-out at the 6 month clinic visit.
 The primary outcome is percent change in central subfield thickness from the baseline OCT measurement to the 12 week visit.

 Macular edema (ME) is the most common structural complication and cause of visual impairment and legal blindness in uveitis patients.
 Traditional approaches to the treatment of uveitic ME have included the use of regional corticosteroid therapy, delivered periocularly, including posterior sub-Tenon's and orbital floor injections, or via the intravitreal route.
 While corticosteroid injections may reduce ME and improve vision, the effect is often variable with a limited duration.
 Persistent macular edema is a common occurrence and often requires repeated intravitreal injections of corticosteroids, which expose eyes to a significant risk of increased intraocular pressure ocular and cataract development.
 The often refractory nature of uveitic ME and its impact on visual function underscores the need to identify effective alternative medical therapeutic options.
 Recent pilot studies have shown intravitreal methotrexate (MTX) and intravitreal ranibizumab (Lucentis®, Genentech Inc., San Francisco, CA) to be promising treatments for uveitic ME, and intravitreal dexamethasone implant (Ozurdex®, Allergan, Irvine, CA) has recently been approved by the U.S. FDA for uveitic ME in patients with non-infectious uveitis.
 In addition to being effective, intravitreal MTX and ranibizumab potentially may have less ocular side effects than corticosteroids, particularly less IOP elevation.
 However, the relative efficacy of these treatments is unknown.
 The Macular Edema Ranibizumab v.
 Intravitreal anti-inflammatory Therapy (MERIT) Trial will compare the relative efficacy and safety of intravitreal methotrexate, ranibizumab, and dexamethasone implant.
 MERIT is a parallel design (1:1:1), randomized comparative effectiveness trial with an anniversary close-out at the 6 month clinic visit.
 The primary outcome is percent change in central subfield thickness from the baseline OCT measurement to the 12 week visit.